-Description: This section is considered essential reading for CUTANA[TM] Direct-to-PCR CUT&Tag assays.
+Description: This section is considered essential reading for CUTANATM Direct-to-PCR CUT&Tag assays.
 For CUT&Tag workflows to be successful you must include proper controls and optimize key steps for your unique cell input (e.g. number of cells, antibody) as detailed in this section.
 We also offer tips on common problems with the protocol and explain our rationale for using 8-strip PCR tubes in the CUTANA CUT&Tag protocol.

 - 1. This version of the Direct-to-PCR CUT&Tag protocol is validated for histone PTMs.
-If mapping chromatin-associated proteins (e.g. TFs, epigenetic enzymes), CUT&RUN is preferred. - 2.
-We strongly recommend using bead-immobilized nuclei for CUT&Tag assays, which avoids undesirable tagmentation and sequencing of mitochondrial DNA.
-However, cells are compatible with our CUT&Tag protocol, since digitonin remains in the buffers for input flexibility and to control bead behavior. - For more information on sample inputs, see FAQs.
-See Appendix II for key Quality Control Checks, include evaluating the integrity of starting cells/nuclei and bead binding. - When using cells in CUT&Tag rather than nuclei, it is imperative to optimize digitonin concentration for efficient permeabilization.
+For genomic mapping of chromatin-associated proteins (e.g. transcription factors, epigenetic writers and reader proteins, etc.), CUT&RUN is recommended. - 2.
+We strongly recommend using bead-immobilized nuclei for CUT&Tag assays.
+This strategy circumvents undesirable tagmentation and sequencing of mitochondrial DNA, which can contaminate results and may require deeper sequencing per reaction.
+However, cells are compatible with our CUT&Tag protocol, since digitonin remains in the buffers for input flexibility and to control bead behavior. - For more information on sample inputs, see FAQs section.
+See Appendix II for key Quality Control Checks, including evaluating integrity of starting cells, isolated nuclei and binding to Concanavalin A (ConA) beads. - When using cells in CUT&Tag rather than nuclei, it is imperative to optimize digitonin concentration for efficient permeabilization.
 See FAQs for more information. - 3.
 Include controls in every experiment.
-We suggest the following controls (at minimum): - Negative control antibody (e.g. IgG antibody: EpiCypher 13-0042). - Positive control antibody (e.g. H3K4me3: EpiCypher 13-0041). - SNAP-CUTANA[TM] Spike-in Controls (EpiCypher 19-1002).
-These spike-ins should be added to reactions designated for H3K4me3 and IgG control antibodies in every experiment, as well as any reactions targeting histone methyl-lysine PTMs.
+We suggest the following controls (at minimum): - Negative control antibody (e.g. IgG antibody: EpiCypher 13-0042). - Positive control antibody (e.g. H3K4me3: EpiCypher 13-0041). - SNAP-CUTANATM Spike-in Controls (EpiCypher 19-1002; see Appendix III).
+They should be included with H3K4me3 and IgG control antibodies in every experiment, as well as any reactions targeting histone methyl-lysine PTMs.